powerapi-ng/powerapi-ng.github.io/docs/reference/sensors/hwpc-sensor.md

         }
         ```

+      Please notice that you may need to adapt `core` values according to your processor architecture.

-The following CLI command shows how to use this configuration file in the deployment of an HWPC Sensor instance as a Docker container :
+The following CLI command shows how to use this configuration file (named `config_file.json`) in the deployment of an HWPC Sensor instance as a Docker container :

 === "Docker"

     ```sh
     docker run --rm  \
       --net=host \
       --privileged \